How to Get from Haneda Airport to Tokyo

 Taxi Options from Haneda Airport

-While taxi services in Japan are notoriously pricey, various companies offer fixed-rate services to downtown Tokyo from the Haneda Airport, ranging from ¥4,500 to ¥10,000 or more depending on your final destination.
+While taxi services in Japan are notoriously pricey, various companies offer fixed-rate services to downtown Tokyo from the Haneda Airport.
 Some services also offer minivan taxis, which can actually end up being more cost effective (and certainly easier) for large groups traveling together.